dayu11/Differentially-Private-Deep-Learning/vision/GEP/README.md

 # Implementation of Gradient Embeding Perturbation (GEP)

-See our paper "Do not Let Privacy Overbill Utility: Gradient Embedding Perturbation for Private Learning" in ICLR 2021 for more details. https://openreview.net/forum?id=7aogOj_VYO0
+This code implements the GEP algorithm in "Do not Let Privacy Overbill Utility: Gradient Embedding Perturbation for Private Learning". https://openreview.net/forum?id=7aogOj_VYO0

 # Environment